Training7 min read

 Why Dogs Jump on People

-Before you can fix the behavior, you need to understand why it exists.
-Dogs jump on people for a handful of predictable reasons:
+Before you fix the behavior, you've got to understand the motivation.
+Dogs launch themselves at us for a few predictable reasons:

 It works.
-Every time someone pets, pushes, or even yells at a jumping dog, the dog got what it wanted: attention.
-From the dog's perspective, jumping is a strategy with an excellent success rate.
+Every time someone pushes, pets, or yells at a jumping dog, the dog wins.
+They wanted attention.
+You gave it to them.
+From the dog's perspective, this strategy holds up.

 The Golden Rule: Stop Reinforcing It